nithril/smtp-connection-pool/README.md

 GenericObjectPoolConfig config = new GenericObjectPoolConfig();
 config.setMaxTotal(2);

-//Declare the factory and the connection pool, usually at the application startup SmtpConnectionPool smtpConnectionPool = new SmtpConnectionPool(SmtpConnectionFactoryBuilder.newSmtpBuilder().build(), config);
+//Declare the factory and the connection pool, usually at application startup SmtpConnectionPool smtpConnectionPool = new SmtpConnectionPool(SmtpConnectionFactoryBuilder.newSmtpBuilder().build(), config);

 ```